 National Standard 16 Board and Staff Honors Donor Intent and the Law

 A community foundation honors the charitable intentions of its donors, consistent with community needs, and maintains a balance between donor involvement and governing board control, in accordance with all applicable laws and regulations.

-16.1 Do you keep records that are used by your community foundation to provide your staff and board with understanding of the donor’s intent for each executed fund agreement or gift instrument (this can be notes or addendums in your donor file)?
+16.1 Does the foundation keep records that are used to provide the staff and board with an understanding of the donor’s intent for each executed fund agreement or gift instrument?
+These can be notes or addendums in each donor file.

-16.2 Please select all of the ways that your community foundation demonstrates understanding of donor intent:
+16.2 Please select all of the ways the community foundation demonstrates understanding of donor intent:

-- Periodically reviews gift agreements with living donors to determine if permitted changes are necessary such as succession planning for donor advised funds and clarifying the purpose of a fund
+- Periodically reviews gift agreements with living donors to determine if changes are necessary, such as succession planning for donor advised funds and clarifying the purpose of a fund

 - Keeps records of planning conversations and donor conversations

 - Maintains internal documents showing discussion of donor intent when making grants from the fund, such as board minutes or the materials provided to the board for grant making ratification/voting

 16.3 If the community foundation engages with third-party gift planners or fundraisers does your foundation take the following actions?

 - Check that the third-party participant(s) are registered with the appropriate state authorities,